John Petts (footballer)

 John William Frederick James Petts (born 2 October 1938) is an English former professional football player and manager.

 Career

-Petts, who played as a wing half, joined Arsenal in 1954, and made 32 appearances for them in the Football League.
-He later played for Reading and Bristol Rovers, before playing non-league football with Bath City.
+Petts was born in Edmonton, London.
+A wing half, he joined Arsenal in 1954, and made 32 appearances for them in the Football League.
+He later played for Reading and Bristol Rovers, before playing non-league football with Bath City and Trowbridge Town.
+He was also an England youth international.

 Petts later had a spell as manager of Northampton Town between 1977 and 1978.

 Personal life

 His son Paul was also a professional footballer.